udacity/cloud-developer/Practice_Server/README.md

 # Practice Server

-PracticeServer is a simple Node.JS server meant to teach concepts such as installing packages and dependencies.
+PracticeServer is a simple Node.JS server meant to help familiarize ourselves with the node environment and dealing with dependencies.

 ## Getting Started